diffpy/diffpy.github.io/products/xinterpdf.rst

 Installation
 ------------

-xINTERPDF can be installed on Linux and macOS machines.
+xINTERPDF can be installed on Linux and Mac OS machines.
 The recommended way to install this package is through conda.
 Please visit `https://www.continuum.io/downloads
 <https://www.continuum.io/downloads>`__, and select Python 2.7 version